majorBien/Graded-Reader-Language-Learning-Web-App/README.md

 This guide explains how to run both the **backend** and **frontend** of the Graded Reader application locally.

+## 🚀 Setup your DeepSeek API Key

+1. Open a main.py file in backend folder.
+2. Find this line and put here you API key: DEEPSEEK_API_KEY = "your-api-key" # Put you API key here

 ## 🚀 Running the Frontend